Coronavirus: Small business, hospitality sighs with 'relief' over Covid-19 rescue package

 The total $12.1b allocated funding equates to 4 per cent of New Zealand's GDP.

-Small business accounting software firm MYOB said how the package was streamlined would be vital to its success and therefore small businesses survival during challenged months ahead.
+Small business accounting software firm MYOB said how the package was streamlined would be vital to its success and therefore small businesses survival during the challenged months ahead.

 MYOB New Zealand country manager Ingrid Cronin-Knight said many businesses would welcome the financial aid, and the speed the Government had been able to respond to the crisis.